Skip to Main Content

 Q: What if the library can’t get an ebook of the only book I am recommending to my students?

-A: Many publishers do not sell their ebooks to University libraries e.g. SAGE, Penguin Random House, Macmillan Red Globe and others.
-It is possible for students to buy individual access to ebooks directly from these publishers but we suggest that you consider alternatives for your reading lists so that students do not have to buy books themselves.
+A: Select publishers refuse to sell their ebooks to University libraries e.g. SAGE, Penguin Random House, Macmillan Red Globe and others.
+It is possible for students to buy individual access to ebooks directly from these publishers but we suggest that you consider alternatives for your reading lists so students do not have to buy books themselves.
 Here is what you can do if there is no ebook available for a title that you want your students to read:

 Search Ebook Central’s 179,000 ebooks that UL subscribes to; use Advanced Search for the author whose work you want students to read